Caffè Lavena

 Caffé Lavena is a café in the city of Venice, Italy.

+History

 It was established in 1750, and was originally called Regina d'Ungheria (the Queen of Hungary) under the Austro-Hungarian empire.
 The café has its origins in the popular Venice of the 17th century, it became later Orso Coronato (Crowned Bear) because of the picturesque sign showing a bear standing on his hind legs with a crown on its head.
 In 1860, Carlo Lavena bought the cafè and it has remained in his family ever since.